• Skip to main content

 1. Foundation of Constantinople

 It was a huge surprise for everyone when Emperor Constantine decided to move the capital of Roman Empire to a small city, called as Byzantium.
-However, Constantine’s move of the capital east was based on some realistic observations and had practical reasons.
+However, Constantine’s move of the capital to the east was based on some realistic observations and had practical reasons.

 The first of these was that Rome had lost its former strategic importance.
 Constantine wanted to be equidistant from the Germanic tribes and the Persians, who were Rome’s two great enemies.
 Istanbul was located exactly in such a place.